mr-ravin/lambda_psi_neuron_field_experiment/README.md

 - optional gradient clipping is supported;
 - optional AMP is supported on CUDA.

+The first epoch establishes the initial checkpoint.
+Thereafter, replacing the checkpoint and resetting the early-stopping patience counter require an improvement greater than `min_delta` (CLI: `--min-delta`, default: `1e-4`) relative to the saved checkpoint.
+For classification, validation accuracy is expressed as a fraction; for regression, the threshold applies to validation RMSE.

-After training, the best validation checkpoint is restored before the validation and test metrics are recorded.
+After training, the validation-selected checkpoint is restored before the validation and test metrics are recorded.

 The test set is not used to select the checkpoint or the learning rate.